2025-12-16

 According to Amazon's 2025 Hiring Report, the company uses a Leadership Principles-based interview framework that evaluates candidates on 16 specific behavioral competencies.
 Candidates who don't align their experience with these principles consistently underperform in interviews.

 This isn't another generic "how to get hired at Amazon" article.
 This is a data-backed playbook based on analysis of 500+ successful Amazon hires, internal hiring manager interviews, and behavioral science research.
+We focus specifically on the pitfalls that trip up otherwise qualified candidates — and how to avoid them.

 Table of Contents